-Downhill travel is only permitted on open trails and slopes.
+Downhill travel is only permitted on the designated routes.
 Prior to opening of lifts, the downhill route must match the uphill route.
 Do not travel downhill on glade trails or closed trails.
 When traveling downhill you must observe the Skier Responsibility Code.
 A valid ticket or season pass is required to access the lifts.